Frequently Asked Questions

 At this time, I am out-of-network with all insurance plans and my services are not covered by Mainecare or Medicare.

 As a courtesy for lactation clients, I can submit claims to your insurance company on her behalf to seek reimbursement to Two Rivers.

 Most insurance plans that are compliant with the Affordable Care Act (ACA) cover lactation services at 100% with no cost to the client even if you have not met your deductible yet.

 If you have a grandfathered or ACA non-compliant plan, you are encouraged to call your insurance to learn more about your benefits for lactation services before your appointment.

-For midwifery clients, you are expected to pay for care upfront; after your care is concluded, I can provide you with a superbill (type of claim form) that you can send to your insurance company.
+For midwifery clients, you are expected to pay for care by 36 weeks of pregnancy (1 month before the due date); after your care is concluded, I will submit a claim form on your behalf to your insurance company.
 Payment from the insurance company is sent to you directly.

 What forms of payment do you accept?